ideahq/docker-flags/README.md

 # Requirements

-Create a web application with 2 screens:
+Create a web application with 3 screens:

-* Home (simply links to the Flag Quizz)
+* Home (simply links to the other 2)
 * Flag Quizz
+* Round Table Pla

 ## Getting started